 If the chromo or second-hand struggle moving from the 6 to 12 o’clock position while they are okay from the 12 to 6 o’clock position, then it’s most likely the battery.

-The general recommendation is to install high-quality batteries and also replace them after 2 years regardless of whether they are still functioning okay.
+The general recommendation is to install high-quality batteries and also replace them after 2 years (or the time interval recommended by the watch manufacturer) regardless of whether the battery is still functioning.

 Moisture, water, dirt, dust and other debris inside the mechanism will interfere with movement.

 Corrosion, dust particles, and stickiness will cause more friction and this will slow down movement.

 Also, it may interfere with the internal magnetic force due to blockage or increased resistance.